-Amapá state in northern Brazil has the lowest deforested area in the country, at an estimated 2% of its territory.
-Amapá plays an important role in the provision of various environmental services, not only at the local level, but also nationally and internationally, including supplying food and water, climate regulation, and nutrient cycling.
+Amapá state in northern Brazil has the lowest rates of deforestation in the country, at an estimated 2% of its total territory.
+Amapá therefore plays a critical role in providing ecosystem services to both the local community through the provision of essential resources like food and water, as well as to Brazil and the international community through carbon sequestration, climate regulation, and nutrient cycling.

-CSF is working with BVRio (Bolsa Verde do Rio de Janeiro) and EcoSecurities to develop a state-level economic incentive policy to maintain environmental services in Amapa, SECISA (Sistema Estadual de Clima e Incentivos aos Serviços Ambientais do Amapá, State System of Climate and Incentives for Environmental Services in Amapá).
-CSF is analyzing technical information and data from other states, such as Mato Grosso and Acre, to develop recommendations and guidelines for Amapá and determine relevant criteria to be considered.
-CSF also held a workshop for public agency managers covering environmental economics, economic valuation and funding sources.
+Conservation Strategy Fund (CSF), BVRio (Bolsa Verde do Rio de Janeiro) and Ecosecurities, in partnership with the Amapá State Secretariat for the Environment (SEMA), provided inputs to support the development of a state-level economic incentive policy to maintain environmental services called SECISA (Sistema Estadual de Clima e Incentivos aos Serviços Ambientais do Amapá, State System of Climate and Incentives for Environmental Services in Amapá).

 Photo: Amazon River, Brazil